enovations/autopylot/README.md

 ![autopylot](http://i.imgur.com/HxtNn33.gif)

 This is our best autopylot yet.
-It finds a line and follows it.
-Probaby.
-Don't know yet.
-Have written some code but didn't test it yet.
+It finds a line and follows it, obeys traffic signs and is a good driver.
+It can also drive you to the desired destination.
+It uses OpenCV and tensorflow neural netwrok for traffic sign detection.

 # Features